-UP local polls: Violence mars filing of nomination papers, SP and Congress blame BJP
+UP local polls: AS violence mars filing of nomination papers, SP and Congress blame BJP

-In a video, two men can be seen tugging at a Samajwadi Party worker’s sari as she is entering a nomination centre in Lakhimpur Kheri.
+In a video, two men can be seen pulling a Samajwadi Party worker’s sari as she enters a nomination centre in Lakhimpur Kheri.

 Nominations for local polls in Uttar Pradesh on Thursday were marred by violence and clashes, reported The Indian Express.
 The elections for 825 block panchayat heads will be held on Saturday.

 Additional Director General (Law & Order) Prashant Kumar said violence was reported from 14 areas, according to NDTV.
 The districts that witnessed chaos and violence include Sitapur, Bahraich, Unnao, Kannauj, Jaunpur, Etah, Basti and Sidharthnagar, said Kumar.

-“We have reports of clashes between groups, papers being snatched...
-Tough action will be taken against those involved,” he added.
+“We have reports of clashes between groups, papers being snatched,” Kumar said.
+“Tough action will be taken against those involved.”

-In a video, two men can be seen tugging at a Samajwadi Party worker’s sari as she is entering a nomination centre in Lakhimpur Kheri, around 130 km from Lucknow.
-They also snatched the candidate’s nomination papers.
+In a video, two men can be seen pulling a Samajwadi Party worker’s sari as she is entering a nomination centre in Lakhimpur Kheri, around 130 km from Lucknow.
+Apart from attacking the party, worker the men also allegedly snatched the candidate’s nomination papers.

 The police have filed a molestation case, reported The Indian Express.

 Sharing the video, Samajwadi chief Akhilesh Yadav accused Bharatiya Janata Party workers of perpetrating violence.
-He called them “power hungry goons” of Chief Minister Adityanath.
+He described them as “power hungry goons of Yogi” [Chief Minister Adityanath].

-District Samajwadi Party president Ram Pal Yadav said the candidate could not file her nomination as the papers were torn.
+District Samajwadi Party president Ram Pal Yadav said the candidate in Lakhimpur Kheri was unable to file her nomination as the papers were torn.

 “Our party-backed candidate had gone to file her nomination papers at the block office.
 She had a woman proposer with her.
 When the woman proposer was about to reach the gates of the block office, the BJP supporters stopped her and started misbehaving with her.
 When the candidate reached inside the premises, one Braj Singh and one Yash Verma of the BJP snatched her purse thinking that her nomination papers were inside it.
 They even removed our candidate’s sari.
 She somehow managed to reach the Returning Officer’s chamber and handed over her nomination papers.
 But several BJP members were already there.
 They snatched her papers and tore them.
 Our MLC and others were beaten up and their vehicles were damaged.”— District Samajwadi Party president Ram Pal Yadav